daniel-isidro/hot_n_pop_song_machine/README.md

 **Bonus - Expanded Dataset**

-When we evaluated **expanding the original dataset** with 20,000 more not-hit songs, (**notebooks 8 to 12** on the execution guide), and we rerun all steps to get to a final predictive model chosen, we found that the new model with the unbalanced dataset was a little more knowledgeable when predicting negatives than the first selected model (which used a balanced dataset), meaning **more precision and less recall predicting negatives** (f1-score up from 0.90 to 0.93).
+When we evaluated **expanding the original dataset** with 20,000 more not-hit songs, (**notebooks 8 to 12** on the execution guide), and we rerun all steps to get to a final predictive model chosen, we found that the new model with the unbalanced dataset performed better when predicting negatives than the first selected model (which used a balanced dataset), meaning **more precision and less recall predicting negatives** (f1-score up from 0.90 to 0.93).
 But at the same time the new model **lost a lot of predictive power on the positives** (f1-score dropped to 0.80 from 0.90).
-We decided to stick to the first XGBoost model, that used a balanced dataset, for our web app.

 XGBoost metrics with **balanced** dataset: